 Research

 The extracellular matrix (ECM), a complex meshwork of cross-linked proteins, is a fundamental component of multicellular organisms.
 It provides architectural supports to the cells, confers mechanical properties to tissues, and conveys biochemical signals transduced by cell-surface receptors to control various cellular processes such as proliferation, survival, differentiation, adhesion and migration.
-Alterations in the composition and organization of the ECM cause or accompany the development of diseases such as fibrosis, cardio-vascular diseases, and cancer.
+Alterations in the composition and organization of the ECM cause or accompany the development of diseases such as fibrosis, cardio-vascular diseases, and cancer (Naba et al., Nat Rev Mol Cell Biol, 2024).

 To explore the importance of the ECM in diseases, our lab has developed transformative proteomic and bioinformatic approaches to study the molecular composition of the ECM - or the "matrisome" - of normal and diseased tissues.